whatss7/onlyflax/README.md

 A simple Minecraft mod that adds flax crops to Minecraft.
 Only do that and nothing else.

+Get seeds from naturally generated wild flax, and plant them like any other crop.
+You can craft string from flax you harvested.

 ## Supported Versions

 Currently supports: